 Decay or Damage

 This is probably the most common reason for teeth extraction.
 People who don’t visit dentist regularly are more prone tooth decay beyond repair.
-This because there are no symptoms during the early stages and only an X Ray will reveal any damage.
-If you wait for the symptoms to manifest and then consult a dentist, sometimes the damage is beyond repair.
+This because there are no symptoms during the early stages.
 Other reason is damage to the tooth is being knocked off due to an accident.
 The patient may suffer significant trauma necessitating removal of tooth.

 Some people have extra teeth that block other teeth and for some children baby teeth don’t fall out in time and blocks the permanent teeth to come in.
 People getting braces may need space for the teeth that are being moved into place.
 This is often the case when dentist prepare the mouth for orthodontics (process of properly aligning teeth).